Marriage and Family Therapy

 Graduates of the Marriage and Family Therapy master’s program pursue many avenues as scientist-practitioners.
 Our alumni are employed in a variety of clinical settings, including private practices, play therapy centers, and as clinic administrators.
 In addition to clinical settings, our alumni work in academic settings such as serving as faculty, instructors, and associate professors.
 Alumni have published books, peer-reviewed journal articles, and regional grants.

 As part of the accreditation process, the Marriage and Family Therapy master’s and doctoral program are required to collect data from their alumni, called an Alumni Feedback Survey.
 Once data are collected and aggregated, the Marriage and Family Therapy faculty use the results to identify program limitations and areas of strength.
 In order to facilitate the data collection process and provide adequate anonymity to provide honest feedback, the alumni feedback survey can be taken online and will require no more than 10 minutes of your time.
 Please contact Carolyn Tubbs, Ph.D., Marriage and Family Therapy Program Director, for the URL link to the survey.

-If you are a graduate of St. Mary’s Marriage and Family Therapy master’s program and would like to have your information updated in our directory, you may do so here.
+If you are a graduate of St. Mary’s Marriage and Family Therapy master’s program, you may update your information in our directory here.

 - Completion of 12 graduate credits with a GPA of 3.0 or better

 - Marriage and Family Therapy: CN6370, CN6371, CN7374, CN7371 and CN7372

 - Maintained B average in your graduate work